 Over the years, several phone triages for nurses to use with patients/families have been created.
 We try to add 1-2 additional triages each year, as appropriate.
 Should you have suggestions for future phone triages, please share them.

-Patient and Family Education Committee
+Patient and Professional Education Committee

-The APGNN Patient and Family Education Committee works on writing, evaluating, and reviewing patient education written materials that are accessible by both their members as well as through the organization website.
+The APGNN Patient and Professional Education Committee works on writing, evaluating, and reviewing patient education written materials that are accessible by both their members as well as through the organization website.
 We work closely with the NASPGHAN Public Education Committee and currently the chairperson is a member of the NASPGHAN Education board.

 Current focus is on the review of previously completed brochures/pamphlets with a review cycle being created on a rotating three-year term.